-The initial reporting of the misconduct may be made in writing or by producing documentary evidence to the Dean of Research of the University, who may direct it to the chair/head of the respective department for verification.
-Alternatively, upon receiving a report with evidence, the Dean of Research will initiate an investigation by setting up an adhoc committee for this purpose.
-The adhoc committee will submit a full report of the findings and advise penalties, if any, to be imposed.
+The initial reporting of the misconduct may be made in writing or by producing documentary evidence to the Chair, University Research Council of the University, who may direct it to the chair/head of the respective department for verification.
+Alternatively, upon receiving a report with evidence, the Chair, University Research Council will initiate an investigation by setting up an ad hoc committee for this purpose.
+The ad hoc committee will submit a full report of the findings and advise penalties, if any, to be imposed.